GitHubEmploy/StockSentiment/README.md

 # AIStockSentiment

 ## Objective/Summary
 The Objective of this is to be able pull "Sentiment" of a stock from news articles and snippets.
 In order to do this, it uses a NLU Network and Tokeniser to determine wether the stock has a good overall sentiment, or a bad overall sentiment.
-This can be determined when the sentiment is negative, its a genraly bad stock, and if the sentiment is positive, its a generaly good stock.
+This can be determined when the sentiment is negative, its a generaly bad stock, and if the sentiment is positive, its a generaly good stock.
 How much negative or positive can tell how bad or good the stock generaly is.
-It also uses an API Request for the data sourch, and Tokenization for complete validation.
+It also uses an API Request for the data source, and Tokenization for complete validation.

 ## API Request
 First, we have to get our data.
 We are doing this by use of an Polygon.io API for news as our first source, and NewsAPI as a second API data source.
 We are using external modules for both of these APIs.
 We have provided an example in Python3 below.